 What happens if I upload the wrong format?

-We will automatically scale your file to fit the book size you have chosen (this only applies to paper books; for e-books you can upload any size).
-In such cases we enlarge or reduce the size of your document.
+We will automatically scale your file to fit the book size you have chosen (this only applies to print books; for ebooks, you can upload any size).
+In such cases, we enlarge or reduce the size of your document.
 We urge you to thoroughly check the PDF you receive from us to make sure everything is in its right place!

 How long does it take before I receive my formatted manuscript?

-It depends on the size of the file and the volume of the activity on the platform.
-For the vast majority of the books the response time is between 1 and 10 minutes.
+It depends on the size of the file and the amount of activity on the platform.
+Most of the time, you’ll get your formatted manuscript between 1 and 10 minutes.

 What am I supposed to do if the file does not look right?